ucll-programming/course-material/exercises/03-conditionals/assignment-movie-ticket.en.md

 ::::

 Next, if it's the IMAX version, add 20% and round up.

-Students get a &euro;3 discount.
+Lastly, students get a &euro;3 discount.

 ::::TASK
 Write a function `movie_ticket(duration, imax, student, ticket_count)` that computes the total cost of movie tickets.